opatiny/id-card-analysis/README.md

 - Not all of them are square! -> AGO
 - Some are black and white -> ALB
-- THings can overlay the picture: text, symbols, etc
+- Things can overlay the picture: text, symbols, etc

 ## Existing MatLab toolboxes